OpenEvalProject/evals/manuscripts/elife-49555/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/49555/elife-49555-fig2-v2.jpg)

 **Figure 2.:** (A) Smoothed unadjusted data (local regression) for temperature measurement trends within birth cohorts.
 The different colors represent different birth cohorts (green: 1820s, blue: 1830s, orange: 1840s).
 (B) Coefficients (and standard errors) from multivariate linear regression including age, body weight, height and decade of birth (1820–1840) (these coefficients do not correspond to the graph as here the trajectories are approximated by linear functions).
 Only the three birth cohorts with more than 8000 members are included. * and ** indicate significance at the 90%, and 99% level, respectively.
 (C) Expected body temperature (and associated 95% confidence interval) for 30 year old men with body weight 70 kg and height 170 cm in each birth cohort.
-These values derive from the regression models presented in B.Figure 2—source code 1.Figure 2.
+These values derive from the regression models presented in B.

 ![Figure 3.](https://cdn.elifesciences.org/articles/49555/elife-49555-fig3-v2.jpg)

 **Figure 3.:** (A) Body temperature decreases by birth year in white and black men and women.
 No data for women were available for the birth years from 1800 to 1890.
 (B) Coefficients (and standard errors) used for the graph from multivariate linear regression including age, body weight, height and birth year.
-All cells are significant at greater than 99% significance level.Figure 3—source code 1.Figure 3.
+All cells are significant at greater than 99% significance level.

 ## Discussion